tess323/falling_letters/README.md

 <head>Front End Game</head>

-Falling Letters:
+<h1>Falling Letters:</h1>

 Practice your typing by striking the coresponding letter as they fall.
 There are two levels - a light breeze and strong gusts!
 Letters fall slower with a light breeze and much faster with strong gusts.

-Process:

-I was hoping to use this as a chance to create a polished project with DRY code that allowed me to practice Jquery animation, which I had not made it to on previous homework assignments.
-By far the hardest aspect of this project was using the keyup function and codeKey.
+This was my first vanilla javascript project.

-Technologies Used:
+<h1>Technologies Used: </h1>
 	-HTML
 	-CSS
 	-jQuery